DebajitDeka/amazon-chime-sdk-js/README.md

 console.log(`${unmuted} is false.
 You cannot unmute yourself`)
 ```

-**Use case 10.** Subscribe to volume changes of a specific attendee.
+**Use case.** Subscribe to volume changes of a specific attendee.
 You can use this to build a real-time volume indicator UI.

 ```js
 import { DefaultModality } from 'amazon-chime-sdk-js';